smasherprog/Destination_Toolkit/README.md

 Destination is an free to use Game Programming Toolkit.
 The libraries that I make are free to use for any purpose.

-TO DOWNLOAD, get a SVN program -- I use Tortoise SVN http://tortoisesvn.net/ After installing it, create a new folder on your computer (anywhere).
-Right Click the folder, goto SVN checkout, for URL of the repository, enter http://destination.googlecode.com/svn/trunk/ and press ok.
-This will download the code.
-Each time I release a code change, you get it by right clicking on the folder and go to SVN Update which will check for any code changes.
-Happy Coding!

-Click here to see code updates

 FreeImage_Library?: There are 8 projects for this library.
 These were needed for the OpenGL MY_UI Renderer texture loader.
 You can check it out at http://freeimage.sourceforge.net/ for more information.

 Allocator_example: Custom memory allocator, which can improve allocation speed by 1000% vs the standard OS calls.

 Assimp_Lib?: A dump of the latest release of ASSIMP, which is by far the best Model Importing Library out there.
 For their License and information goto, http://assimp.sourceforge.net/

-Authentication Server: A working login server for the Client

-Client: A working MMO 3d client.
-I am currently in a rewrite of the client and most of the codebase.
-(DOES NOT BUILD Redoing the supporting libraries then I will come back to the client)

 Common_Game_Objects_Lib?: Any code that is shared between the Client and Game server goes into this library project.